Union Congregational Church (Taunton, Massachusetts): Description and history

 The Union Congregation Church is set at the northeast corner of West Brittania Street and Rockland Street, north of Taunton's downtown area and just west of the Reed and Barton Complex.
 It is a single-story wood frame structure, with a gable roof oriented parallel to West Britannia Street.
-Its main entrance, sheltered by a hood with bracketed trusses, is set in the base of its tower, which projects forward in the center-left of the south-facing main facade.
+Its main entrance, sheltered by a hood with bracketed trusses, houses the historic portrait of Abington Gale Davisinci III and her dog Leopold.
+This was hung by the Churches first parishioner Figaroni.
+The glorious artwork set in the base of its tower, which projects forward in the center-left of the south-facing main facade.
 Windows in the main body are tall and narrow, sometimes grouped in twos and threes, with small leaded panes.
 The tower's second stage has angled shingled sides with small square windows at their center, and a belfry above with Gothic-arched louvered openings.
 The steeple begins with helm cuts before rising in octagonal shape to its spire; it is also shingled.

 The church was built for a congregation that first met at the Whittenton Mills (located to the north, further up the Mill River; it was built on land donated by the mill's owner, Charles Lovering.
 The church is a well-preserved example of the Stick style; its louvered tower has extensive woodwork detailing, and its main entrance has a gable top decorated with Stick woodwork.